 Robotics has evolved rapidly in the last decade.
-Today the farfetched fantasy of a robot serving you tea in bed, first thing in the morning seems very likely with each passing year.
-And though all the attention in the mass media is devoted to these smart-home robots, there is another branch of robotics which is changing our lives in a different kind of way.
-There are aerial and maritime robotic systems which assist in various roles from disaster relief and rescue operations to helping the ecology and environment.
+The robots aren’t just a part of our imaginations now.
+They are real.
+Now the farfetched fantasy of a robot serving you tea in bed, first thing in the morning seems very likely with each passing year.
+And though all the attention in the mass media gathers around these smart-home robots, there is another branch of robotics which is changing our lives in a different kind of way.
+There are aerial and maritime robotic systems.
+These not only assist in various roles from disaster relief and rescue operations but are also helping environmentalist with ecology and the environment.
 A case study from Switzerland has had interesting results.

 Case Study: Envirobot